TwoRingSoft/Pippin/README.md

 ## Contributing

 Got something you'd like to add, or needs fixing?
 Feel free to file an issue and if you'd like, a PR!

+You can also help support this project by donating: [Paypal Me!](https://www.paypal.me/armcknight)